 Segment Reporting.
 In November 2023, the Financial Accounting Standards Board ("FASB") issued an accounting standard update ("ASU") to improve reportable segments disclosure requirements.
-The ASU requires existing annual segment disclosures to also be disclosed on an interim basis, and also requires additional disclosures around significant segment expenses and disclosures to identify the title and position of the CODM.
-The standard is effective for fiscal years beginning after December 15, 2023 and interim periods within fiscal years beginning after December 15, 2024.
+The ASU requires existing annual segment disclosures to also be disclosed on an interim basis, and also requires additional disclosures around significant segment expenses and disclosures to identify the title and position of the CODM, chief operating decision maker ("CODM").
+The standard is effective for the fiscal years beginning after December 15, 2023 year ended December 31, 2024 and interim periods within fiscal years beginning after December 15, 2024, thereafter.
 We do not expect the standard to have a material impact on our Consolidated Financial Statements as we anticipate the primary change will be additional disclosures in Note 10.

-NOTE 2.
+IndexNOTE 2.
 REAL ESTATE